Home Goof Gallery Timeline Biographies Evolution References Search Email

 From Gideon Mantell and the Discovery of Dinosaurs by Dennis R. Dean

-Murchison wasn't the only one skewered by these cartoons; Lyell was another favorite target, initially ridiculed in the back of De la Beche's field notebook and eventually in a lithograph of Professor Ichthyosaurus.
-But not all of De la Beche's caricatures were barbs.
-When surgeon-turned-paleontologist Gideon Mantell — whose efforts De la Beche championed — earned his LL.D.
-(Doctor of Laws), De la Beche drew him wearing a laurel wreath with his Iguanodon dinosaur find in a puppy-like pose.
+Murchison wasn't the only one skewered by De la Beche's cartoons; Lyell was another favorite target, initially ridiculed in the back of De la Beche's field notebook and eventually in a lithograph of Professor Ichthyosaurus.
+(Correspondence between the two men suggests they shared a mutual dislike for each other.)

 Despite some financial disadvantages, De la Beche enjoyed considerable success in geology, and was elected as president of the Geological Society of London in 1847 and again in 1848.
 He successfully petitioned Parliament for money to study Britain's soils and mineral deposits.
-He also founded the Museum of Practical Geology and launched a series of scientific lectures for "working men," a tradition continued by Thomas Huxley.
+And he used his 1848 presidential address to the society to pay Anning a public tribute.

 Home | Goof Gallery | Timeline | Biographies | Evolution | References | Search | Email